startverywell/change-timezone/README.md

 4. After `developer mode` has been turned on, simply drag the `dist` folder or load unpacked here: chrome://extensions/

-5. Date times on websites you are probably wanting to convert might not be formatted or within table elements, you can extend `libs/conversion/getUnixTimeFromString.js` with new regex checks (adding to`libs/timeZoneRegex.js` and `libs/conversion/momentInterface.js`) ensuring you return a Unix Time.
-Then change `ELEMENT_TO_CONVERT` in `src/convertPage.js` to the element that your date times are within.

-**Note:** the page default (that the page converter converts from automatically) is set to "America/Los_Angeles" which can be changed via `PAGE_DEFAULT_TIMEZONE` in `src/main.js`.

-**Note:** the elements inner html are converted and formatted to: `YYYY-MM-DD HH:MM:SS [Time Zone Abbreviation]` / `2021-01-01 09:00:00 PDT`

 ## Usage

 1. Open `tests/mock-site/index-dev.html` in a Chrome browser